pallosp/conic_research_sympy/docs/api.md

 Splits a degenerate conic into two lines.

+Special cases:
+ - For non-degenerate conics the result is unspecified.
-In case of point conics the lines will be complex conjugates.
+ - For point conics the lines will be complex conjugates.
+ - For symbolic conics returns an unevaluated `sympy.Function`.

 Algorithm: Jürgen Richter-Gebert, Projective Geometry, section 11.1